drangara/MFIX-Exa/docs/source_docs/inputs/InputsMonitors.rst

 Spatial averages
 ================

-The following inputs must be preceded by "mfix" and control whether to compute spatial averages, and how often to output the results.  n is the number of spatial averages implicitly defined by the size of avg_region_x_w.
+The following inputs must be preceded by "mfix." and control whether to compute spatial averages, and how often to output the results.  n is the number of spatial averages implicitly defined by the size of avg_region_x_w.